 A young woman recovering from a nervous breakdown moves with her husband to a boys' school, but finds herself being terrorized by a mysterious one-armed man - and nobody believes her.

-delivers enough startling imagery (Cushing's shattered glasses; a gloved prosthetic arm) and well-handled scenes of suspense to ensure that the film is certainly never dull.
+Sangster delivers enough startling imagery (Cushing's shattered glasses; a gloved prosthetic arm) and well-handled scenes of suspense to ensure that the film is certainly never dull.
 Fear in the Night is a solid slice of macabre entertainment.

 UK: Passed 12 uncut for moderate threat and horror for:

-Straight On Till Morning is a 1972 UK horror by Peter Collinson.
+Straight on Till Morning is a 1972 UK horror by Peter Collinson.
 With Rita Tushingham, Shane Briant and James Bolam.